 How is Die Cutting Done?

-In a nutshell, die cutting involves taking a die (rotary or flatbed) and pressing it into the substrate with enough pressure as to achieve the desired result.
+In a nutshell, die cutting involves taking a die (rotary or flatbed) and pressing it into the substrate with enough pressure to achieve the desired result.
 More often than not, the desired result is a clean and crisp cut.
 Although dies can also be engineered to do embossing, pressing, perforating, or indenting if that’s what the product calls for.
 A die engineered to produce a cardboard box, for example, would need to cut the shape of the unfolded box as well as apply perforated or indented lines where appropriate.

 What Industries Use Die Cutting?

 Die cutting is used in several manufacturing industries for a wide array of everyday and specialty products.
 Everything from the clothes you wear to the phone in your pocket to the car you drive to work is likely manufactured in a facility that uses die cutting.
-At Maxcess, our dies are especially engineered for the following:
+At Maxcess, our dies are specially engineered for the following:

 What is a Die Cutting Machine?

 Die cutting machines come in all shapes and sizes depending on the application for which they’re being used.
 Small die cutting machines are popular among crafters and scrapbookers and are perfect for cutting out intricate shapes in paper and cardstock.
-Of course major manufacturing operations rely on machinery substantially larger and more complex.
+Of course, major manufacturing operations rely on machinery substantially larger and more complex.
 Industrial die cutters are designed for fast and precise die cutting of various substrates and can be fitted with either flatbed dies, which are operated by hydraulic press, or rotary dies which rotate and press the design onto a constantly moving web.
 Rotary die cutting is best for long runs of material as it maximizes efficiency and production while keeping downtime to a minimum.